The original document is Chinese Version

 We believe that when the training framework is no longer a limiting factor, researchers and engineers can devote more energy to truly important things - designing better Agent architectures, exploring more effective reward signals, and trying bolder multi-agent collaboration strategies.

 AgentJet is fully open-sourced on GitHub.
-Researchers and developers in the community are welcome to try, feedback, and contribute.
+Researchers and developers in the community are welcome to try, provide feedback, and contribute.
 Let's push LLM Agent training into the swarm era together.

 Project Address: https://github.com/modelscope/AgentJet